 An ongoing project.

-Homeward is a visual diary composed of analog collages, made from my photographs of spaces I’ve inhabited — rooms I’ve lived in or simply passed through.
-These fragments of personal interiors became material for exploring the meaning of home — in its broadest, most intimate sense.
+Homeward is a visual diary composed of analog collages, made from photographs of spaces I’ve inhabited, landscapes and portraits that hold special meanings for me.
+These fragments became material for exploring the meaning of home in its broadest, most intimate sense.

 I’ve lived outside of Ukraine for over a decade, and that distance continues to shape how I experience home — as something layered, shifting, and often internal.
-This project is an attempt to mend the torn, to gather self and space into a new kind of coherence.
-It traces a path from the tangible to the internal, from earthly pleasures to quiet spiritual presence.
-A movement toward acceptance — of my body, of my femininity, and of the ways in which they, too, are home.
+This project is an attempt to mend what feels fragmented, to weave together self and space into a new sense of coherence.

 Homeward is not only a place or a destination.
 It is a state of being — woven from memory, presence, and belonging.
 Sometimes, it’s a dot on a map.
 Often, it’s the body.
 Always, it’s a turning inward.